 There's no denying the importance of SPF in our daily lives.
-But when we?re not explicitly on a beach, it?s easy to forget.
-And if we?re being completely honest, sometimes we don?t like how it feels on our skin.
-So when we heard about a cleanser that also has SPF 30, we were intrigued?and hopeful.
-Could this be the end of sticky sunscreen?
+But when we're not explicitly on a beach, it's easy to forget.
+And if we're being completely honest, sometimes we don't like how it feels on our skin.
+So when we heard about a cleanser that also has SPF 30, we were intrigued…and hopeful.
+It's the Dr. Russo Sun Protective Day Cleanser Sunscreen, and it's available on Amazon.
+Could this facial cleanser with SPF be the end of sticky sunscreen?

-What it is: The first FDA-approved SPF product of its kind, this milky cleanser does everything your normal face soap does and also deposits encapsulated sunscreen on your skin after it?s rinsed off.
+The first FDA-approved SPF product of its kind, this milky cleanser does everything your normal face soap does and also deposits encapsulated sunscreen on your skin after it's rinsed off.
 Wait, what?!

-How it works: According to the dermatologist who spent five years developing the product, the SPF stays put because it?s positively charged while your skin is negatively charged, which binds the sunscreen to the surface.
+According to the dermatologist who spent five years developing the product, the SPF stays put because it's positively charged while your skin is negatively charged, which binds the sunscreen to the surface.
 So essentially it's a case of opposites attracting.

 How you use it: